-Relying on a single selection matrix $R$ for forecasting can result in unstable and potentially misspecified predictions, especially when important covariates are omitted.
-To address this issue, we independently generate random selection matrices $R_m^{(\ell)} $ for $m = 1, \dots, M$ and $\ell = 1, \dots, L$, thereby constructing $L$ groups of $M$ candidate models.
-The corresponding design matrices $XR_m^{(\ell)}$ are non-nested and vary in dimensionality, which helps reduce the risk of model misspecification.
-Conventional ensemble methods aggregate predictions across all $ML$ models simultaneously.
-In contrast, RSA adopts a hierarchical approach: it first averages predictions across the $M$ models within each group $\ell$, and then aggregates the resulting $L$ group-level predictions.
-This two-layer structure enhances robustness across diverse scenarios, as shown in our simulations and empirical study.
-For each design matrix $XR_{m}^{(\ell)}$, the first-layer output is defined as its best linear prediction of $Y$, given by
+Relying on a single selection matrix $R$ may lead to unstable and potentially misspecified predictions, particularly when important covariates are omitted.
+To mitigate this issue, we generate independent selection matrices $R_m^{(\ell)} $ for $m = 1, \dots, M$ and $\ell = 1, \dots, L$, thereby forming $L$ groups of $M$ candidate models.
+The corresponding design matrices $XR_m^{(\ell)}$ are non-nested and heterogeneous in dimension, which helps reduce the risk of systematic misspecification.
+For each design matrix $XR_{m}^{(\ell)}$, the first-layer prediction is defined as the best linear prediction of $Y$, given by

 where $A^{-}$ denotes the Moore–Penrose generalized inverse of matrix $A$.